bit101/quicksettings/README.md

 HTML UI controls are created within a QuickSettings panel on your page.
 Create the panel with:

     var settings = QuickSettings.create(x, y, panelTitle);

+Destroying a panel removes it from the page and nulls out all methods and properties.

+    settings.destroy();

 ## Adding Controls